Department of Information Technology and Decision Sciences

 This course provides knowledge of project management including tools and techniques to manage scope, time, cost, quality, risk, team, communications, security and procurement.
 Special issues in the context of information- and technology-based projects are emphasized.

-Approval for enrollment and allowable credits are determined by the department and Career Development Services in the semester prior to enrollment.
+Approval for enrollment and allowable credits are determined by the department in the semester prior to enrollment.
 Available for pass/fail grading only.

 Introduction to enterprise architectures for business organizations as well as related information architectures.
 Examines traditional techniques as well as emerging techniques including industrial information integration engineering.